 The result of all this will be a sector that becomes increasingly streamlined while simultaneously offering more options than ever before.
 A wave of new manufacturing processes, distribution channels, and even raw materials and fabrics will increasingly allow brands to offer hyper-personalized products and experiences.

 Automation could displace many roles within the fashion industry.
 But it will also likely result in new types of roles around curation, customer service, and engineering.
-As tech becomes more responsive to the individual, it will be interesting to watch how the role of designer and brand shifts from tastemaker to taste-interpreter.
+As tech becomes more responsive to the individual, look for more and more parts of the role of designer and brand to shift from tastemaker to taste-interpreter.